How Long Can Sushi Stay in the Fridge

 Overall, following food safety regulations and guidelines is crucial in ensuring that sushi is safe for consumption.

-If you’re buying sushi from supermarkets or restaurants, it’s essential to know how long it can stay in the fridge before it goes bad.
-According to sushi experts like Eric Jue and Brian Chau, refrigerated sushi that contains raw seafood should be consumed within 12 to 24 hours, which is the standard recommendation at supermarkets in Japan PureWow.
+Refrigerated supermarket sushi containing raw seafood should be consumed within 12 to 24 hours of purchase — this is the standard recommendation used by sushi experts and major grocery retailers.
+According to sushi experts like Eric Jue and Brian Chau, this 12-to-24-hour window is the standard recommendation at supermarkets in Japan (PureWow).
 The same is true for sushi bought in the U.S., be it from a grocery store or restaurant.

 If you’re buying store-bought sushi that contains cooked ingredients or vegetables, it can stay good for more than three days when refrigerated, according to Easy Homemade Sushi.
 However, if the sushi contains raw fish, it can only last for 24 hours when refrigerated.
 As a rule, you must not eat sushi if it has been left outside for more than two hours at room temperature.

 When buying sushi from a grocery store or restaurant, always check the expiration date on the label.
-Surprisingly, the biggest health hazard associated with sushi is not the raw fish, but rather the rice.
-If the rice is not cooked properly or left out for too long, it can develop harmful bacteria that can cause food poisoning The List.
+Surprisingly, the biggest food quality hazard associated with sushi is not only the raw fish, but also the rice.
+If the rice is not cooked properly or left out for too long, it can develop harmful bacteria that can cause food poisoning (The List).

 To ensure that you’re buying safe and fresh sushi, it’s recommended that you buy it from reputable sources that have a good track record of food safety.
 If you’re buying sushi from a restaurant, make sure that it’s prepared fresh and not sitting out for too long.
 And according to the Sushi Making Kit, if you’re buying sushi from a grocery store, check to see if it’s kept in a refrigerated case and not sitting out at room temperature for too long.